JasonKTChen/E-connect/README.md

 ### Background

 This is a full stack web app utilizing the MERN stack.
-The backend runs a Express server, constructed with MVC architecture, which talks to a remote mongoDB Atlas server.
-The frontend runs a React.js server which communicates with the backend Express server via services (services folder) as the entry point.
-The mongoDB UML diagram can be found at: [UML Diagram](https://drive.google.com/file/d/1E2uUDYjA-yFQnmoD5o5SFGSfrTb9b1bv/view) User will be able to create multiple business cards for different occurrence, and choose one to be set as public so that other users can connect to them.
+The backend runs a Express server, which talks to a remote mongoDB Atlas server.
+The frontend runs a React.js server which communicates with the backend Express server via routes (routes folder) as the entry point.
+User will be able to create multiple business cards for different occurrence, and choose one to be set as public so that other users can connect to them.
 They can add others’ business cards too as long as they also set their card to public.
 They can edit their own cards and manage their card collections.

 ### User Stories